 Top Heat Players to Watch vs. the Knicks - Eastern Conference Semifinals Game 3

-FTX Arena is where the Miami Heat (44-38) and New York Knicks (47-35) will square off on Saturday at 3:30 PM ET.
+FTX Arena is where the Miami Heat (44-38) and New York Knicks (47-35) will clash on Saturday at 3:30 PM ET.
 Jimmy Butler is one of the players to watch when these two squads hit the hardwood.

 In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup, which you can watch on ABC with a seven-day free trial to Fubo!